jurteam/platform/README.md

 ## Running Test Network

+### Ethereum

 To run a test ethereum network, in a separate terminal execute:
 `ganache-cli --gasLimit 7000000`

+### VeChain

+**!!!
+Before run !!!**
+> Make sure you've already installed [VeChain Thor](https://github.com/vechain/thor#installation)

+> Also make sure you've deployed smart contracts on local solo network using [Web3-Gear](https://github.com/vechain/web3-gear) using options `--log 1` and `--debug 1` for logging and debugghing purposes.

+To run a test vechain blockchain network, in a separate terminal execute:
+`$ bin/thor solo --gas-limit 7000000 --on-demand`

+#### Configuration
+Please select the network properly in `src/config/drizzleOptions.js` file where you can find a node `vechain` that can be filled with a boolean value (for mainnet) or a string of your host (in ex. http://localhost:8669 in SOLO mode)

 ## Rest API